-■ Enhancing sound in your presentation

-By connecting your projector to external speakers, you can enhance the audio impact of your presentations.
-(The internal 10 W speaker provides powerful sound, but is disabled when you connect external speakers.)
-See page 25 for details.
+■ Enhancing sound in your presentation By connecting your projector to external speakers, you can enhance the audio impact of your presentations.

 Using Your Documentation

 In addition to this manual, your documentation includes a Quick Setup sheet, warranty brochures, and an Epson PrivateLine® Support card.